buf1024/buf1024.github.io/.hugo/content/post/2017-05-01-gcc-missing.md

 -Os Optimize for size.  -Os enables all -O2 optimizations that do not typically increase

            code size.
-It also performs further optimizations designed to reduce code size.
+It also perfORMs further optimizations designed to reduce code size.

            -Os disables the following optimization flags: -falign-functions  -falign-jumps